willsoto/material-color-scheme/README.md

 Ensure you have `"highlight_line": true` in your `Preferences.sublime-settings` file if you are using ST3.

+### Migrating from 1.x to 2.x (Sublime only)

+When upgrading from 1.x, you will need to reactivate the Material scheme from your preferences menu.

+Preferences -> Color Scheme...

+As part of a refactor, the location of the *.tmTheme files changed.

 ### Atom

 Install using `apm install material` or get it [here](https://atom.io/themes/material).